-Arrange the apples over the mix.Tip- Make sure to add more slices in between gaps as the apples will shrink as they cook.
+Place on medium heat until the butter is melted and the sugar is dissolved.
+Then, very carefully arrange the apple slices carefully over the golden syrup.
+Pro tip - Use a tong if necessary and make sure to add more slices in between gaps as the apples will shrink as they cook.

-As the color becomes a deep amber remove from heat and let cool for 5 minutes.
-Carefully rearrange the apples with a tong if necessary.
+As the color becomes a deep amber, remove from heat and let cool for 5 minutes.
+Pro tip - Carefully rearrange the apple slices, with a tong if necessary, keeping in mind that when you flip the other side will be visible.

 Remove from the oven and let sit on the countertop for at least 5 to 7 minutes.